JBielanski/CCDCiel_Scripts/README.md

 --> "-d <name>" - name of database, default "focuser_position_per_filter.db"

+--> "-t <autofocus type>" - set autofocus method AUTO or INPLACE, AUTO is default and could move telescope to focus star

 2) Usage when database has been created:
 - run script with parameters:

 --> "-d <name>" - name of database if you provide own name, default "focuser_position_per_filter.db"

+--> "-t <autofocus type>" - set autofocus method AUTO or INPLACE, AUTO is default and could move telescope to focus star

 3) Read data from database without running autofocus
 - run script with parameters: